DuaneKrause/astral-container/README.md

 The `new SqlConnection(authInfo)` will get executed whenever a `SqlConnection` is created, but not during registration.

-The `AstralContainer` is passed into the factory function so you can still call resolve for some functions.
+The `AstralContainer` is passed into the factory function so you can still call resolve for some constructor parameters.
 For example:

 ```java
 AstralContainer container = new AstralContainer();